erobit/elixir_chops/README.md

 ## Thank you!

 Thank you for your taking the time to review this sample Elixir work.
 I look forward to answering any questions you may have, and I'm excited to learn more about how I can help you achieve your Elixir development goals!

+_Note: This repository is shared publicly only for the consideration of work opportunities.
+All rights are reserved to the author for the code that lies herein._